Updated: May 26, 2025

 You can find out more in our article on real estate in Principe Real.

-Real estate in Lisbon is booming and, and although property prices have increased rapidly over the past years, there are many parts of the city where you can still get a good deal.
+Real estate in Lisbon is booming, and although property prices have increased rapidly over the past years, there are many parts of the city where you can still get a good deal.

 In particular, house prices in the downtown area and in Lisbon city center have shot up, but if you buy outside the center, prices tend to fall.
-If you are considering buying property in Lisbon, it can be a smart move, whereby your property will likely increase in value over time given the continued buzz around the Portugeuse capital.
+If you are considering buying property in Lisbon, it can be a smart move, as your property will likely increase in value over time given the continued buzz around the Portuguese capital.

 Buying a house in Lisbon

-As there is no one ultimate property listing site, it can be a good idea to work with a buyer’s agent, such as Goldcrest, who usually has access to properties for sale that cannot be found elsewhere.
-Buyer’s Agents will work solely on behalf of the buyer, ensuring they get the best possible deal on the property.
+As there is no one ultimate property listing site, it can be a good idea to work with a buyer’s agent, such as Goldcrest, if you are seriously considering moving to Lisbon and buying a home.

 Check out our expert guide to Lisbon real estate